 What's the fastest memory card available now?

-Which is the fastest memory card seems to change from week to week and several companies claim that they have the "fastest", but UDMA (Ultra Direct Memory Access) CF cards are supposed to be the quickest to date.
+Which is the fastest memory card seems to change from week to week and several companies claim that they have the "fastest", but UDMA (Ultra Direct Memory Access) CF cards are supposed to be the quickest to date that are widely available for most cameras (CFast 2.0 cards are yet to be available for more than a narrow selection of cameras).

-The fastest CompactFlash cards on the market have a speed rating of 90MB/sec (600x), while SDHC cards currently tend to be around 20-30MB/sec (133-200x).
+The fastest CompactFlash cards on the market have a speed rating of 150MB/sec (1000x), while SDHC cards currently tend to be around 20-30MB/sec (133-200x).
 However super-fast SD UHS-I Class 10 cards are due with potential write speeds of 80MB/s.

 But before you take things into 6th gear; is your camera capable of the fastest speed out there?
 Probably not.
 The turbo speeds out there (such as Class 10) are usually aimed at video cameras producing movies which need to write as much data as possible every second.
 You need to make sure your camera can utilise all the speed your card can deliver, if not it goes to waste and so will your money.
 Consult your instruction manual or search the manufacturer's website for the fastest card speed supported.